Memorizing these TOEFL PDF Download is sufficient to pass the exam.

 Test Of English as a Foreign Language(Educational Testing Service)

-Admission-Tests Language(Educational Topics
+Admission-Tests Language(Educational certification

 Other Admission-Tests exams